Editorial profile

 The goal of the IGJ is to promote discussion on the diverse facets of Gramsci’s thought, highlighting the relevance of his contribution to the development of a critical Marxist perspective.

 The IGJ prioritizes the theoretical and philosophical (methodological and epistemological) aspects of Gramsci’s contribution and their application in the contemporary context.
-This implies a confrontation with concepts developed by other important thinkers from his era to the present day.
+This implies a dialogue with concepts developed by other important thinkers from his era to the present day.

 Aims and Scope

-The journal publishes, on one hand, the analysis of political and intellectual aspects and philological and historical studies on Gramsci's writings; on the other, it hosts interventions on the current international scene that, in various ways, make use of the analytical frameworks and concepts developed by the author during his life.
+The journal publishes, on one hand, the analysis of political and intellectual aspects and philological and historical studies on Gramsci's writings; on the other, it hosts contributions on the current international scene that, in various ways, make use of the analytical frameworks and concepts developed by the author during his life.
 Although the focus is primarily on the Prison Notebooks, the IGJ is committed to making available even lesser-known writings from the pre-prison period, exploring their centrality and coherence within the entire Gramscian corpus.
-Since the author’s entire intellectual activity was oriented toward concrete interventions in the reality of his time, the IGJ aspires to publish contributions that reflect this vocation.
+Since the author’s entire intellectual activity was oriented toward concrete interventions in the reality of his time, the IGJ aspires to publish contributions that embody this vocation.

 Frequency